awwaiid/thelackthereof/Immaterial_Things.md

 made my way home
 turned on the TV
 watched the world alone
-and it occurred to me
+and it occured to me
 that reality
 is just a buzzword
 for immaterial things

 [refrain]

-Why so bothered
-by immaterial things?